brikis98/docker-osx-dev/README.md

 so to make life easier, I've packaged this process up in this **docker-osx-dev** project.

+For more info, check out the blog post [A productive development environment with Docker on OS X](http://www.ybrikman.com/writing/2015/05/19/docker-osx-dev/).

 # Status

 Alpha.
 I've tested it on my own computer and am able to code productively, but